tombyers/runningforrefugees/_posts/2016-09-05-Victoria to Polyphant.markdown

 <br><br>
 My brother Chris and I stood for a while in the boggy field discussing our options.
 We had ruled out an attempt to navigate through the roadworks by climbing over fences.
 We then talked about whether I should run back the way we had come.
 In the end we settled on a compromise.
 Chris would drive me round to the road that I needed to be on; the road that we could see just over the other side of the A30.
 Unfortunately driving there took a long time as we had to wiggle back through the country lanes but we made it in the end and I coaxed my body back into action after it had seized up in the car.
 <br><br>
 The next challenge was running along the A30.
 I have completed sections of the road on both days one and two but this section was busier and was not so pleasant to run down.
 I did however make good time and was glad to complete the final two miles on quiet country lanes.
+I should mention that if you would like to see the way I ran compared to the route that was planned you can click on 'track my progress' from the home page.
 <br><br>
 I am pleased to say that tomorrow’s route looks much nicer.
 <br><br>